 Because of all this, today we sought out Bali tips from the experts and asked Kate Comer, Bali expert mama, to share all her best advice!

 Kate writes Rolling along with kids, a family travel blog about Bali and these are her recommendations on the best cultural things to do in Bali with kids for a perfect fun and educational family vacation!

 Important: Before planning a trip, find info on entry requirements to Bali here

 Disclaimer: This post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

 The best things to do in Bali With Kids

 Bali is a very popular destination for families from around the world due to the wide range of activities and how welcoming the Balinese are of kids.

 The majority of Balinese adhere to Balinese Hindu, making it an amazing, colorful place to visit with kids due to the ceremonies and daily offerings the locals are involved in.

-If you are after things to do in Bali with kids and would love to explore the cultural side of Bali, here are a list of kids activities in Bali that are not only a fun experience but educational as well.
+If you are after things to do in Bali with kids and would love to explore the cultural side of Bali, here is a list of kids’ activities in Bali that are not only a fun experience but educational as well.